SRSJA18/assignment-1-TypeMonkey/README.md

 # Assignment1
-First assignment for Introduction to Python at e3 Civic High
+First assignment for Introduction to Python

 This assignment will help you become familiar with the basics of writing programs in Python.

 ## Problem 1

 Hello, World! again.
-It should take about 1 minute to finish this one.

 ## Problem 2